aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 The nodes here are a 'system' and an 'interface'.
 The relationship between them is 'hosted interfaces', essentially implying that the system (with it's listed properties) has an interface (with it's listed properties).

-As you can see, the 'system' node has 'key:value' properties assigned to it - these include a base identifier called 'id', the name of the system ('spine1', in this case), it's role in the DC deployment and so on.
+As you can see, the 'system' node has 'key:value' properties assigned to it - these include a base identifier called 'id', the name of the system ('spine1', in this case), it's role in the network and so on.
 Similarly, the 'interface' node has some 'key:value' properties assigned to it as well - again, an identifier, the interface name, IPv4 address and so on.

-Finally, the relationship has some 'key:value' properties as well, largely to specify the direction, indicated via a source ID (which matches the 'system' node) and a destination ID (which matches the 'interface' node).
+Finally, the relationship has some 'key:value' properties also, largely to specify the direction, indicated via a source ID (which matches the 'system' node) and a destination ID (which matches the 'interface' node).

 These are just two nodes that I've shown as an example - the entire blueprint that is deployed in Apstra is instantiated as a graph that can be traversed.
 We'll take a more detailed look at it once we actually deploy a blueprint in later posts.